davep/delpa/goto-line-faster-readme.txt

 ;; I wrote this because I've never liked 'M-g g' as a way to go to a line ;; number, but I'd like to use some of the other M-g-prefixed key bindings ;; too.
 This pretty much gives me the best of both worlds.
+;;
+;; Please note that this version of the code is very different from the ;; original version, with <URL:https://github.com/phil-s> providing a much ;; cleaner approach.